-An individual Indian or tribe desiringseeking to acquire land in trust status shallmust file a written request for approval of such acquisition, i.e., application, with the Secretary, for approval of the acquisition.
-The request need not be in any special form but shallmust set out the identity of the parties, a description of the land to be acquired, and other information which would show that the acquisition comes within the terms of this part.
+An individual Indian or tribe seeking to acquire land in trust status must file a written request, i.e., application, with the Secretary for approval of the acquisition.
+The request need not be in any special form but must set out the identity of the parties, a description of the land to be acquired, and other information which would show that the acquisition comes within the terms of this part.
 The Secretary will prepare the acquisition package using information provided by the applicant and assessments developed by the Secretary, as described below: